VISIONARY SEMINAR, INTERNATIONAL MATCHMAKING AND CRASH COURSE FOR ENTREPRENEURS

 Find the programme here.

 Thursday, 8.
 Oct 2020, 14 CET – 15.
 Oct 2020 14 CET

-A week-long matchmaking on B2Meets platform for life science enterprises.
+A week-long matchmaking on B2Meets platform for life science enterprises, but also to clusters, business support organisations and research institutions.
 The digital matchmaking event starts with two short presentations for SMEs.
 One from the EIT Health Bridgehead programme on the financing possibilities for SMEs and an introduction to a cooperation experience story from a foreign entrepreneur about their cooperation with Estonian companies.
 Followed by pitches of participating life science and digitalisation companies looking for cooperation.

 Companies taking part in the matchmaking can enter their description and keywords – for automated search – on the matchmaking platform and have a 2’ pitch to present themselves.